MMajd/spring-uservices/README.md

 ### Microservices practise
-- One command to build all services
+- one commend to build and run all, should be executed from project directory
 ```
-./gradlew build
+./gradlew build && docker-compose build && docker-compose up
 ```

 - After build completion